 Objectives

-• There is a healing sequence to solve them – separation of identity, thought diversion, lowering anger, moving into creativity, and dissolving your ego.
+- There is a healing sequence for solving them: separation of identity, thought diversion, lowering anger, moving into creativity, and dissolving your ego.

-• It is a dynamic process with all of these happening daily.
-Eventually, as it becomes automatic, and you are free to live your life.
+- It is a dynamic process, with all of these happening daily.
+Eventually, as it becomes automatic, you are free to live your life.

-Obsessive Compulsive Disorder (OCD) is manifested by extreme anxiety that is driven by Repetitive Unpleasant Thoughts (RUT’s).
-Most people associate it disruptive compulsive behaviors such as hand washing, climbing up and down stairs, following a rigid daily regime, and the list is endless.
-However, there is also a form of OCD called, “internal OCD” where a person has an unpleasant thought and “counteracts” it with a pleasant thought.
+Obsessive Compulsive Disorder (OCD) is manifested by extreme anxiety that is driven by Repetitive Unpleasant Thoughts (RUTs).
+Most people associate it with disruptive compulsive behaviors such as hand washing, climbing up and down stairs, following a rigid daily regime, and the list is endless.
+However, there is also a form of OCD called “internal OCD,” where a person has an unpleasant thought and “counteracts” it with a pleasant thought.
 Either form has no endpoint and is considered a diagnosis to be managed and not solved.
-That is simply not true.
+That is not true.

 What about enjoying your life?
 With internal OCD, there are no outward manifestations, but your quality of life might range from unremarkable to miserable.
-There also many “acceptable” behaviors such as working hard, overexercising, “passionate pursuit” of a hobby or vocation.
+There are also many “acceptable” behaviors, such as working hard, overexercising, and “passionate pursuit” of a hobby or vocation.
 All of these can be just fine, but what is driving them?

-As I have talked to patients carefully over the 40 years, I gradually learned that mental pain is a much bigger problem than physical pain.
-I would ask patients that if could get rid of their physical pain with surgery and they would still have their ongoing anxiety versus resolving their anxiety and living with the pain, the majority of people wanted to get rid of the mental pain.
+As I have talked to patients carefully over the last 40 years, I gradually learned that mental pain is a much bigger problem than physical pain.
+I would ask patients if they could get rid of their physical pain with surgery, and they would still have their ongoing anxiety versus resolving their anxiety and living with the pain; the majority of people wanted to get rid of the mental pain.

 Related behaviors

-There are also come cousins of OCD.
+There are also some cousins of OCD.
 Consider them in the context of behaviors to cope with the unpleasant sensations created by anxiety (threat physiology).
 They include:

 Any addiction is an attempt to mask anxiety.